cobbler/cobbler.github.io/_dynamic/manuals/2.4.0/4/1/3_-_Systems.md

 #### --ipv6-address
 The IPv6 address to use for this interface.

-**Note:** This is not mutually exclusive with the --ipv6-autoconfiguration option, as interfaces can have many IPv6 addresses.
+<div class="alert alert-info alert-block"><b>Note:</b> This is not mutually exclusive with the --ipv6-autoconfiguration option, as interfaces can have many IPv6 addresses.</div>

 #### --ipv6-autoconfiguration
 Use autoconfiguration mode to obtain the IPv6 address for this interface.